 Andres Laszlo Jr.

 The Challenge is inspired by my father’s (Andres Laszlo Sr.) bestselling My Uncle Jacinto/Mi Tio Jacinto which was also a blockbuster movie (starring Pablito Calvo & Antonio Sica and directed by Ladislao Vajda).
 About the original story, a prominent Paris newspaper wrote; "Nothing like this has been written since The Little Prince."
 In my hands: Madrid becomes Cape Town; La Quinta, Mandela Park; 1940s, 2010s; bullfighting, boxing, and 17,000 words, 75,000.
 However, it very much remains a book for children of all ages.
-Buy the book or Buy the illustrated book or watch the VIDEO.
+Watch the VIDEO.